shejialuo/hexo-blog/source/_posts/CS144-Introduction-to-Computer-Networking-initial-source-code-reading.md

 };
 ```

-This code uses SystemCall in util.cc, it just wraps to easily deal with the return value and error handle.
+This code uses `SystemCall` in `util.cc`, it just wraps to easily deal with the return value and error handle.

 ```c++
 int SystemCall(const char *attempt, const int return_value, const int errno_mask = 0) {